arcbtc/LNURLPoS/README.md

 ![image](https://user-images.githubusercontent.com/33088785/134657379-bd9e18f0-0289-498b-a1fc-c084c60e64e3.png)

 For online stuff I suppose massive QR codes are not an issue, but when fiddling with hardware devices they are.
-By LNURLPoS using the lNURL-pay protocol, it can use a smaller screen for displaying the QR.
+LNURLPoS using the LNURL-pay protocol, it can use a smaller screen for displaying the QR.

 ## Setup workflow